 The Inner Harbor Turning Basin Expansion (Alternative B) would involve both upland construction activities such as demolition, landside excavation, sheet pile and pile installation and removal, as well as in-water construction activities such as mechanical (clamshell) dredging, sheet pile and pile installation, and rock replacement.
 Eroded soils, if generated from upland construction, and construction-related wastes from upland construction have the potential to degrade water quality if they enter runoff and flow into waterways, potentially altering the temperature, salinity, pH, and dissolved oxygen content.
-Upland construction under this alternative would be managed to avoid adverse effects to waterbodies through implementation of the avoidance and minimization measures described in Appendix A-7.
-These measures include requiring the construction contractor to obtain coverage under and adhere to the National Pollutant Discharge Elimination System (NPDES) Construction General Permit through preparation and implementation of a stormwater pollution prevention plan (SWPPP) with best management practices (BMPs) to minimize discharges, limit erosion, and prevent releases of construction wastes and hazardous materials, as well as inspection, monitoring, and reporting requirements.
+Upland construction under this alternative would be managed to avoid adverse effects to waterbodies through implementation of the avoidance and minimization measures described in Appendix A7.
+These measures include requiring the construction contractor to obtain coverage under and adhere to the National Pollutant Discharge Elimination System (NPDES) Construction plan (SWPPP) with best management practices (BMPs) to minimize discharges, limit erosion, and prevent releases of construction wastes and hazardous materials, as well as inspection, monitoring, and reporting requirements.